margotgunning/STAT545a-class-work/class04_R_Markdown.md

 ## This is a my new text file.

-  * It's so much fun
+  * It's so much fun.
-  * Is it really though?
+  * This would have been super helpful for my Honours Thesis.
   * fact the first: ctrl+alt+i = insert code chunk
   * fact the second: can change the figure height/width in the chunk header section